International Travel Posts

 • Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.

-• Review the Country Security Report for Germany.
+• Review the Country Security Report for the United Kingdom.

 • Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.